UBC-CIC/database-migrations/README.md

-# Quickstart Guide: Incorporating this DB Migration System into your CIC Project
+# Quickstart Guide: Incorporating this DB Migration System into your UBC CIC Project

 \*NOTE: This guide assumes you're using the current CDK architecture used at the CIC as of July 29th, 2025.
 If not, adjust steps accordingly.